beccasaurus/rack-stack/README.md

   use SomeMiddleware

   # RackStack can be used as a middleware, alongside your existing Rack components
-  use RackStack.new when: { host: "foo.com" } do # TODO implement this (request matchers on the whole RackStack)
+  use RackStack.new when: { host: "foo.com" } do
     use AnotherMiddleware
     run SomeApplication.new
   end